-Why Mindfulness and Creativity Bring Insights to Inspire More Joy to Life.
+WHY Mindfulness and Creativity Bring Insights to Inspire More Joy to Life.

 But first, let’s explore five simple definitions to build our foundation for understanding what I mean by “Creative Mindfulness.”
 Forgive me if I insult your intelligence with these introductory psychology 101 terms.
 I’ll be quick!

-- Meditation,
+1. Meditation,

-- Mindfulness,
+2. Mindfulness,

-- Creativity,
+3. Creativity,

-- Conscious — Subconscious,
+4. Conscious — Subconscious,

-- Past, Present, Future.
+5. Past, Present, Future.

-To meditate is to engage in mental exercise (such as concentration on one’s breathing or repetition of a mantra) to reach a heightened level of spiritual awareness.”
+To meditate is to engage in mental exercise (such as concentration on one’s breathing or repetition of a mantra) to reach a heightened level of spiritual awareness.

-Mindfulness; The simple process of noticing new things about the familiar.
-When we notice actively, we become sensitive to perspective and change.” — Ellen Langer, professor of psychology
+Mindfulness: The simple process of noticing new things about the familiar.
+When we notice actively, we become sensitive to perspective and change.” — Ellen Langer, professor of psychology.

-Creativity; The ability to make or otherwise bring something original into existence, a unique solution to a problem, a new method, an artistic object or form. — Britannica
+I’ll assume you’re familiar with the concept of Mindfulness.
+So — now, let’s toss in Creativity: The ability to make or otherwise bring something original into existence, a unique solution to a problem, a new method, an artistic object or form. — Britannica

-Consciousness; Everything you understand,
+Consciousness: Everything you understand,

+Unconscious; Everything outside your awareness.
+The variety of activities your unconscious mind performs for you is humbling and impressive.
+Think of it this way: You are conscious of external objects, states, or facts.
+But are you also subconscious of your mental activities just below the threshold of consciousness?
 Many mental researchers still see the unconscious mind as the shadow of a “real” mindful mind.
 For our purpose here, let’s focus our discussions on conscious perceptions and save subconscious exploration for your therapist (of which I am not).

+Past, Present, and Future: You travel back and forth in your mind along a timeline continuum.
 The theory says you can only be in one position along the continuum at a time.
 For example, my brother lives in the past and dreams of the future.
-It’s difficult for him to be in a mindful, present state while dreaming about tomorrow.
+It’s difficult for him to be mindful and present while dreaming about tomorrow.

-Conversely, I tend to live in the present, rarely visit the past, and never stop obsessing over plans.
+Conversely, I live in the present, rarely visit the past, and never stop obsessing over plans.
 For me, being mindful is a shift in consciousness from the future to the present moment—not always easy to achieve.

+And you?
+Where are you on your timeline, and what is your default position?
+For instance, do you tend to live in the past and often worry about the future?
 I’m not suggesting you shouldn’t reminisce over fond childhood memories or that you can’t dream about the future.

 Practicing any form of Mindfulness requires a conscious effort to be fully present in the current moment.